Promachoteuthis sulcus

 Promachoteuthis sulcus is a species of promachoteuthid squid.
 It is distinguished from related taxa on the basis of several morphological features: Nuchal fusion between the head and mantle, much larger size of arm-suckers compared to club-suckers, greater width of tentacle-base than arm-base, a recessed club-base, and the presence of an aboral tentacle-groove.
+A notable defining feature is the presence of appendages that resemble human teeth where its mouth is located.
+It is unknown what these are used for.

 Promachoteuthis sulcus is known from a single specimen caught by the German research vessel R/V Walther Herwig in an open net off Tristan da Cunha, southern Atlantic Ocean, at a depth of 1750–2000 m.